Aveglia/vAMPirus/helpmeoutsome.md

 With this launch command, vAMPirus will perform ASV generation and nucleotide-based clustering to produce nOTUs, then will generate counts tables, matrices and the final report for you.

-# Running the vAMPirus workflow
+# What we need to run the vAMPirus workflow

 ## Recommended order of operations